Before entering into a credit contract (e.g. a home loan), a credit provider (e.g. a bank) must disclose certain facts to the borrower.

 The key facts sheet must be in the form provided in schedule 6 to the NCCP Regulations and provide information including a description of the credit card, including the product name and applicable credit limit, minimum repayments, interest on purchases, annual fees and so on.

-Prior to the debtor either entering into a credit contract or making an offer to enter into a credit contract (whichever occurs first), the credit provider must give the debtor a statement disclosing the information set out in section 17 of the NCC (see Understanding credit and finance) (s 16(1)–(2) NCC).
+Prior to the debtor either entering into a credit contract or making an offer to enter into a credit contract (whichever occurs first), the credit provider must give the debtor a statement disclosing the information set out in section 17 of the NCC (see What information should be in a credit contract?) (s 16(1)–(2) NCC).
 As this information must also be included in the credit contract, the credit provider can simply provide a copy of the proposed credit contract to the debtor (ss 16(5), 17 NCC).
 Alternatively, the credit provider can provide the information in a separate pre-contractual statement (s 16(5)).

 Before the debtor enters into, or makes an offer to enter into, a credit contract (whichever occurs first), the credit provider must give the debtor a copy of an information statement in the form required by the NCCP Regulations setting out the debtor’s statutory rights and obligations (form 5: things you should know about your proposed credit contract).